CELPIP Writing Sample Questions With Answers

 - No clear choice.
 Avoid "maybe both" or "it depends" unless you still choose one option.

 - Weak support.
-Give a reason and one short example.
+Give 2 or 3 reasons and at least one concrete example.

 Marathons